assagman/mcp-servers/README.md

 the best fit model for this workflow I experienced.
 You need to buy credits on https://openrouter.ai/settings/credits to experiment.
-Even some free alternatives can work sometimes, but either they do not produce consistent outputs or there are some problems with thi hosting server like rate limits or unavailability.
+Even some free alternatives can work sometimes, but either they do not produce consistent outputs or there are some problems with the hosting server like rate limits or unavailability.
 Make sure you select models with `tools usage`.
 Generally Google and OpenAI models, even with smaller/cheaper ones, works well.